Video Download: Protein The Facts You Need To Know Part 1

 Additionally, many athletes and fitness buffs feed their need for additional protein through supplemental protein powders taken in the form of shakes.

 Protein derived from animals (meat, fish, and dairy) is considered complete protein.
 Individual plant and grain-based proteins (quinoa, amaranth, and soy) are considered complete.
-Other plant-based proteins are considered incomplete since they provide us with some but not all essential amino acids.
+Other plant-based proteins are deemed incomplete since they provide us with some but not all essential amino acids.

 Types of Proteins